freenas/freenas-docs/userguide/virtualmachines.rst

 all of the host CPU.

 :menuselection:`Virtual Machines`
 shows a list of installed virtual machines.
-A graph of current VM memory usage is shown at the top of the page.

 .. figure:: images/virtual-machines.png

    Virtual Machines

-The table display can be adjusted by clicking :guilabel:`COLUMNS` to select which columns are shown.

-Click |ui-options| to see additional buttons for a VM.

-The |ui-options| menu offers these choices:
+The |ui-options| menu has options for controlling and modifying VMs:

-* :guilabel:`Edit` opens a form to change the VM settings.
+* :guilabel:`Edit` changes VM settings.

 * :guilabel:`Delete` removes the VM. :ref:`Zvols <Adding Zvols>` used in :ref:`disk devices <vms-disk-device>` and image files used in